-According to the California School Dashboard, in 2021, more than 78.4% of Alum Rock Union School District and 75.2% of Franklin-McKinley students were socioeconomically disadvantaged compared with almost 6.7% of Los Altos and 3.4% of Saratoga Union school districts.
+According to state data, in 2021, more than 78.4% of Alum Rock Union School District and 75.2% of Franklin-McKinley students were socioeconomically disadvantaged compared with almost 6.7% of Los Altos and 3.4% of Saratoga Union school districts.

 “For those who have the means… if they’re in an area that doesn’t have well-funded schools, they can send their children to private schools,” Ortiz said.
 “But for our youth in East San Jose… for many of them their best shot is the neighborhood public school.
 Unfortunately, the way our state funds it, it’s inherently racist and discriminatory.”

 Minh Pham, Alum Rock Union School District trustee, said the lack of property taxes limits what the school district can provide students—from school supplies to visual and performing arts programs, field trips and after school homework support to sports.
 It also prevents the district from adequately combating learning loss from the pandemic like English and math supplemental programs.

 “It’s like having a child start off the race with a ball and chain tied to their legs,” Pham told San José Spotlight.